Carly Sandbach

 Professional Negligence

 Carly is a leading individual whose practice covers all aspects of chancery and commercial litigation and advisory work.
-She has a broad range of experience in matters including insolvency (both personal and corporate), company and partnership, shareholder disputes, directors disqualification, professional negligence, banking, mortgage, guarantees and recovery of assets, trusts, contractual disputes and sale of goods.
+She has a broad range of experience in matters including insolvency (both personal and corporate), company and partnership, shareholder disputes, directors’ disqualification, professional negligence, banking, mortgage, guarantees and recovery of assets, trusts, contractual disputes and sale of goods.

 Carly specialises in professional negligence claims.
-She regularly acts for financial institutions and other lenders in pursuing professional negligence claims against a number of professional advisors, including valuers, surveyors, solicitors and accountants.
+She regularly acts for financial institutions and other lenders in pursuing professional negligence claims against a variety of professional advisors, including valuers, surveyors, solicitors and accountants.
 She also has significant experience of dealing with claims for contributory negligence, that are more regularly being made against financial institutions regarding their lending and other practices.